 Most Lucas homeowners schedule a drain cleaning every two years to keep everything running smoothly.
 Drain maintenance is just smart.

 When your drain is clogged, don’t wait.
 You should try to unclog it using safe DIY methods.
 Don’t dump toxic chemicals down the sink or toilet.
-They are bad for your family and the environment, and sometimes they make matters worse.
+They are bad for your family, the environment, and sometimes make matters worse.

 Signs you have a drain clog include: